 - Richard and Karen Silverston, for their development of the ACS Judging & Competition database

-- Kate Arding, Dennis D’Amico, Marianne Smukowski,for their support of the ACS Best Practices Guide for Cheesemakers
+- Kate Arding, Dennis D’Amico, Marianne Smukowski,and Bob Wills for spearheading publication of the ACS Best Practices Guide for Cheesemakers

 The ACS Academy of Cheese (AoC) was created in 1993 to honor individuals who have made, or continue to make, valuable contributions that impact the American cheese industry.
 The charter induction honored ACS’s original founders and early supporters.
 Classes of inductees share a related industry vocation for their collective dedication to and passion for growing and supporting the artisan, farmstead, and specialty cheese industry in North America.
 Inductions can be made in any year, but emphasis is placed on marking anniversary years or significant events with inductions.
 Classes of inductees are based on a common theme among candidates.
 AoC provides an opportunity to honor and celebrate these group of exceptional individuals and raise awareness of their unique contribution to the industry.

 Inductees may include cheesemakers, cheesemongers, supporting trades and academics who, over the course of a career of at least ten (10) years in cheese, have demonstrated leadership and commitment to strengthening and contributing to ACS and the wider cheese industry.

 1993 Academy of Cheese (ACS 10th Anniversary)

 Class: “ACS Founders”

 Inductees represent the original founders of ACS whose impetus led to the creation of the association in 1983 at Cornell University.
 Their vision continues to shape ACS today, as the organization reflects the core values and goals they laid out in the early days of the American artisan cheese movement.

 - Frank Kosikowski